-Beagle gets alone with children well and loves to play with them.
-They can play all day long with kids but does not get enough of them.
-Although Beagle is friendly with kids, they are small and children might play rough and hurt them.
+Beagle gets along with children well and loves to play with them.
+They can play all day long with kids and still not get enough of them.
+Although Beagle is friendly with kids, they are small and children might play rough sometimes which can lead to accidents.
 Therefore, small kids need to be properly supervised and they need to be taught to approach dogs.

 Temperament, Behavior, and Personality

 Temperament: The temperament of the Beagle is fun, curious, and lively.
-It is an active dog who loves to play with its people and enjoy their company.
-They are very sociable and always greet people wagging their tail.
+It is an active dog that loves to play with its people and enjoy their company.
+They are very sociable and always greet people by wagging their tails.
 Although they are small, they need a good amount of exercise, so take them out for a walk or play regularly in the park.

 Behavior: Beagle is a fun loving dog that enjoys spending time with its people.
 However, if they are not given much attention and are not taken out for exercise regularly, they can be destructive.
 Therefore, do not leave them alone on their own for a long time and provide them with enough exercise.

-Personality: The personality of the Beagle is friendly, funny, and smart.
+Personality: The personality of Beagle is friendly, funny, and smart.
 They are welcoming of all people and get along with strangers well if properly introduced.
-They are a little comical and are constantly entertaining their people with their silly act.
-Besides being comical, Beagle is smart and are quick at catching new instruction.
+They are a little comical and are constantly entertaining their people with their silly acts.
+Besides being comical, Beagle is smart and are quick at catching new instructions.

-Training Beagle is not a hard job to do as long as you develop a consistent and firm leadership on them.
+Training Beagles is not a hard job to do as long as you develop consistent and firm leadership on them.
 They respond well to positive reinforcement, so provide them with delicious treats and lots of vocal praises.
-Never be harsh on them as this will only make them scared and the will not be able to focus on training.
+Never be harsh on them as this will only make them scared and they will not be able to focus on training.
 Train them with gentleness and once obedience training is done, enroll them in advance training.

 - According to the American Kennel Club, the Beagle is 6th most popular breed as of 2019.